Attic Air Sealing Near Portland, Salem, Eugene, and Roseburg

 A hot, humid summer day in Western Oregon will take enough of a toll on your HVAC system without adding to the problem by allowing hot air from your attic to creep into your living area.
 Because many attics can reach triple-digit temperatures on sultry July afternoons, you do not want that warm uncomfortable air to drift into the clean, pure, comfortable, conditioned air in your living room.

 Likewise, you don’t want cold attic air creeping into your home on a freezing winter night and making your furnace work doubly hard to keep up with your indoor thermostat setting.
 This also tends to be a big problem with attics that have not had proper air sealing techniques applied by Josh Lowe’s Dr. Energy Saver.

 By air sealing your attic, just like you would air seal your crawl space or your ductwork, you can make your home more energy-efficient and reduce your energy bills in the process.
 For homeowners in the Western Oregon and Southwest Washington areas, the annual savings can be substantial.

-At Josh Lowe's Dr. Energy Saver, our technicians will seal the gaps in your attic and allow you to create a properly insulated, airtight area that will keep your home comfortable and your energy bills low on a year-round basis.
+At Josh Lowe’s Dr. Energy Saver, our technicians will seal the gaps in your attic and allow you to create a properly insulated, airtight attic that will keep your home comfortable and your energy bills low on a year-round basis.

 Enhance Your Indoor Comfort with Attic Air Sealing